smdf95/BeWell/user_stories.md

 - As a user, I want to be able to view other users profiles.

-- As a user, I want to be able to report comments if I feel they are offensive or inappropriate.

 - As a user, I want to be able to edit and delete posts.